L0DESTAR7/Insulix/README.md

 ## Features 🚀

-So far the app doesn't have all the features I envisionned it to have, but work is being made to implement those features.
+So far the app doesn't have all the features I envisionned it to have.
+The rest of the features are on my TODO list!

 Currently the app supports:

   * Signing in/ Signing out.